sylc/release_up/README.md

 ## Secrets

-Release-me uses dotenv to load environment variables.
+release-up uses dotenv to load environment variables.
 For example for interactiong with Github, set a `.env` file with the below

 ```